LeaseCloud/API-Documentation/source/includes/_orders.md

 Status | Description
 ------ | -----------
-ACCEPTED | The order has been accepted and are waiting for the customer to sign the agreement SIGNED | The customer has signed and the order can be shipped DELIVERY_APPROVED | The customer has signed that the order has arrived DECLINED | The order has been declined
+ACCEPTED | The order has been accepted and is waiting for the customer to sign the agreement SIGNED | The customer has signed and the order can be shipped DELIVERY_APPROVED | The customer has signed that the order has arrived DECLINED | The order has been declined